nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Forking workflow**

    Initially, we started with the forking workflow for our project, which was extremely tedious and time-consuming, and led to a lot of merge conflicts.
 We had to spend a lot of time resolving merge conflicts, and this slowed down our development process.
-Also, it was difficult to contribute to each others' code, and even minor revisions required a long, inefficient process of sync'ing the fork, resolving merge conflicts, making the revision, creating a pull request, and merging it.
+Also, it was difficult to contribute to each other's code, and even minor revisions required a long, inefficient process of syncing the fork, resolving merge conflicts, making the revision, creating a pull request, and merging it.
 We eventually switched to the branching workflow for v1.3, which was much more efficient and streamlined while maintaining our code quality.

 * **Renaming `person` to `employee`**